Device sensors provide real-time insights into what people are doing (walking, running, driving, etc.).

 Nowadays, collecting this type of data is not an arduous task.
 With the growth of the Internet of Things, almost everyone has some gadget that monitors their movements.
 It can be a smartwatch, a pulsometer, or even a smartphone.

-Usually, this is performed following a fixed-length sliding window approach for feature extraction.
-Here two parameters need to be fixed: the window size and the shift.
+Typically, this is accomplished using a fixed-length sliding window approach for feature extraction.
+Here, two parameters need to be fixed: the window size and the shift.

 These are some of the data you could use: